soopark723/datastructures/README.md

+# Jupyter Book

-A Jupyter Book of lab sessions on data structures & algorithms.
+A Jupyter Book of lab sessions on data structures & algorithms in Python.